How to Make Personalized Stepping Stones for Your Garden

-Homemade stepping stones are a great way to personalize your garden.
-You can also use them on a walkway or path in your yard.
-Not only are they interesting hardscape elements to have around the garden, they also make great gifts and keepsakes for family and friends.
-Make one of these stepping stones and use a child's handprints or footprints or special mementos to make them extra special!
+Homemade stepping stones on a walkway or path are a great way to personalize your garden.
+Not only are they interesting hardscape elements to have around the garden, but they also make great gifts and keepsakes for family and friends.
+Make one of these stepping stones and use a child's handprints or footprints or mementos to make them extra special.

-- Mix-in and embellishments.
-To personalize your stone, you'll want to add an interesting and colorful embellishment – and, if you're working with children, you'll want to offer plenty of options.
-Possibilities include broken bits of pottery, marbles, small toys, tiles or dice from board games, dried flowers or plant matter, sea glass, sparkles, etc.
+- Embellishments such as broken bits of pottery, marbles, small toys, tiles or dice from board games, dried flowers or plant matter, sea glass, sparkles, etc.

 Start by putting newspaper and/or a drop cloth on the ground.
 Ideally, you'll make your stepping stones outdoors because it can get messy.
 Line your mold or molds with cooking spray or petroleum jelly.